Organize your trackers data into sub-trackers for easier analysis of individual keywords within your campaign.

 Head over to your Tracker Settings > Sub-trackers > Add in search term you’d like to filter by > Click SAVE.

 Bonus Tip: The ‘My Influencer’ sub-tracker is automatically added to any hashtag tracker upon set up.
-If selected it will show all posts made by any influencer added under your Influencer Management Platform that uses your search terms.
+If selected it will show all posts made by any influencer added under your Account Watchlist that uses your search terms.